President's House, Colombo: Closure of Janadhipathi Mawatha

 Since independence, the Queen's House as it was known remained accessible in many ways.
 Gordon Gardens remained open as a public park.
 In times of emergencies, access was limited and the Queen's Road was closed off.
 In peacetime, these were open once again, until 1980, when Gordon Gardens were taken over by the President's House.
 Following the Central Bank bombing the Janadhipathi Mawatha (formally Queen's Road) was permanently closed off for vehicular traffic up to Old Colombo Lighthouse and further extended to Bank of Ceylon Mawatha.
 It was reopened in early 2015, and in June 2016 the President's House was opened to the public for a week.

 Protection

 Starting in the 18th century, a permanent guard of colonial troops was provided from which originated the colonial title of the Mudaliar of the Governor's Gate.
 By the 20th century, the Governor's Guard was located in the basement of the GPO Building located opposite the King's House.
+At present, the President's House is protected by the President's Security Division.

+Ceremonial guard

+In the past Governors were provided with ceremonial guards by the Governor's Bodyguard (inner guard) and Lascarins (outer guard).
 In 1979, the Sri Lanka Corps of Military Police formed the President's Ceremonial Guard Company at the President's House to perform ceremonial guard duties, such as Guard Mounting.
-At present, the President's House is protected by the President's Security Division.
+Guard mounting duties are now rotated between the military police (six months), the Sri Lanka Navy (three months) and the Sri Lanka Air Force (three months) at the outer perimeter of the President's House (outer guard).
+Military police undertake guard mounting duties within the President's House (inner guard) in the traditional uniform of the old Governor's Bodyguard.
+The Troop assigned as the ceremonial guard at the President's House, are tasked with raising and lowering the national flag at the Galle Face Green flag staff.